Adult Degree & Certification Success Counselor

-The School of Continuing and Professional Education recognizes that not all learning has resulted from the traditional classroom.
-We strive to work with students who come to us with a vast array of work experience and training through the Prior Learning Assessment (PLA).
-PLA provides the student with the opportunity to earn credit for learning outside of the confines of a traditional classroom, but also allows the learner to illustrate what they know through the construction of a professional, guided portfolio assembly.
+The Center for Degree Completion and Adult Learning recognizes that not all learning has resulted from the traditional classroom.
+We strive to work with students who come to us with a vast array of work experience and training to help them get course credits through the Prior Learning Assessment (PLA) portfolio.
+This form of PLA provides students an opportunity to earn credit for learning outside of the confines of a traditional classroom by illustrating what they know through the assembly of a professional, guided portfolio.
 This path may save students both time and money as they work toward their degree.

 The PLA portfolio process might be right for you if you have developed college-level knowledge, skills, and abilities, and are able to demonstrate that these skills meet the learning objectives of an academic course.
 This prior learning may be a result of your:

-To be awarded credit for prior learning, you must be able to demonstrate that you have met the learning objectives required in a bachelor’s level course.
+To be awarded credit for prior learning, you must be able to prove that you have met the learning objectives required in a bachelor’s level course.
 This is done by creating a portfolio.

-Your prior learning portfolio is a collection of materials or artifacts compiled to demonstrate previous college-level learning relevant to your academic degree plan.
+Your portfolio is a collection of materials or artifacts compiled to exhibit previous college-level learning relevant to your academic degree plan.
 Each component in the portfolio plays a role in demonstrating mastery of course objectives.
 Learn more about the components of a portfolio below!

 There is a flat fee of $480 per portfolio to cover the assessment service.

 You must submit a separate portfolio for each course where you seek to petition for credit.
 We strongly encourage you to work on one portfolio at a time, as this allows you to use feedback from the initial portfolio to inform the development of additional portfolios.